 Figure 10.
 MGN is characterized, immunopathologically, by IgG granular capillary wall deposits and, in most of cases, C3 in the same location.
 In thin sections is possible, in many cases, to determine the location of the immune deposits in the external part of the GBM.
 If we also find subendothelial deposits we must think about the possibility of a secondary MGN.
 In both images we can see a characteristic appearance of the subepithelial deposits, which we sometimes describe as "reticular aspect".
 (Immunofluorescence with antibodies anti-IgG marked with fluorescein, X400).

 Figure 11.
 In some cases of MGN the parietal deposits are granules that seem to protrude towards the outside of the capillaries (as in the photo above).
 Other times we may find that the deposits are very small grains, densely grouped, that give a pseudolinear aspect (as in the bottom photo).
 At high power it is possible to determine the granular nature of the deposits and does not confuse them with linear deposits.
 (Immunofluorescence with antibodies anti-IgG marked with fluorescein, X400).

 There are electron-dense deposits in the epithelial aspect (external) of the GBM, between this one and the epithelial cell: subepithelials or epimembranous.
 These deposits are usually diffuse and homogenously distributed, but they can be, in some cases, irregularly distributed.
 Spikes are demonstrated as irregular projections of the GBM among the subepithelial deposits; with progression of the disease these projections become longer and surround the deposits incorporating them in a thickened GBM.
 The deposits are amorphous; the presence of organized deposits must alert of a possible lupus nephritis.
 These deposits lose their electron density until disappear in the advanced stages of the process.
 Like in many other diseases with NS, there is a variable loss or effacement of podocyte foot processes.
 In some cases, more frequently secondary, there are dense deposits in mesangium.
-(See images including EM - AJKD (link) - Another image of MGN stage II (link) - More EM images (link) - Another pair of good images of EM in MGN (link))
+(Image of MGN stage II (link) - More EM images (link)

 Like in most glomerulopathies, serum creatinine